3 Physical Therapist Cover Letter Examples for 2023

 Salesperson pops out of computer screen to depict outselling the competition with sales cover letter

-Just make sure you tailor your cover letter to the job description!
-You’ll need to align yourself with the company and demonstrate that you’re a great fit by comparing your list of job skills with the job requirements—no two physical therapy practices are the same.
+Tailor your cover letter to the job description!
+You’ll need to align yourself with the company and demonstrate that you’re a great fit by comparing your job skills with the job requirements—no two physical therapy practices are the same.

-Check out the company website and see if they’re currently facing any obstacles you can help overcome.
-Did you ever help with a community outreach program remarkably similar to one that’s coming up on their calendar?
+Check out the company website and see if they face any obstacles you can help overcome.
+Did you help with a community outreach program similar to one that’s coming up on their calendar?
 How have you boosted the same recovery rates they’re seeking to improve?

 Writing an impressive greeting and intro

-If you find yourself getting stuck right at “Dear-” then it’s time to do some research!
-Luckily, your pool of information is very similar to what you keep handy for customizing your cover letter.
+If you find yourself getting stuck at “Dear-” then it’s time for some research!
 Sometimes, the recruiter’s or hiring manager’s name is right on the job description!
 Otherwise, it might be on the company website somewhere, even if it takes some digging.

-Once you’ve found whose name to use in your greeting, it’s time to lay out a few traits and qualifications that make you a flawlessly aligned physical therapist.
-State that you want the job, and share why you’re qualified for it.
+Once you’ve found a name for your greeting, it’s time to lay out a few traits and qualifications that make you a flawlessly aligned physical therapist.
+State that you want the job and why you’re qualified for it.

-Just don’t write an opener like this, which lacks a proper greeting and sounds both sloppy and questionable in terms of taste:
+Don’t write an opener like this, lacking a proper greeting and sounding both sloppy and questionable in terms of taste:

 Oof . . .